ome/omero-documentation/omero/sysadmins/unix/server-centos8-ice36.rst

     :end-before: #end-step04

-Weaker ciphers like ADH are disabled by default in OpenSSL 1.1+, the version installed on CentOS 8.
+Weaker ciphers like ADH are disabled by default in new version of OpenSSL and TLS versions 1.0 and 1.1 have been dropped from JDK packages.
-This means that it is not possible to connect to an OMERO.server using any OMERO clients e.g. the Java Desktop client, the OMERO.web client or the CLI.
+This means that it is not possible to connect to an OMERO.server using any OMERO clients e.g. the Java Desktop client, the OMERO.web client or the CLI and import data.
+Run:

 .. literalinclude:: walkthrough/walkthrough_centos8.sh
     :start-after: #start-seclevel